kumartheashwani/paypal-java-mcp-server/README.md

 }
 ```

+**Important**: When using the server with Smithery, ensure that:
+1. The `interactive` flag is set to `true` in the Smithery configuration
-**Important**: When using the server with Smithery, ensure that you are using the JSON-RPC over stdio interface and not attempting to connect to the server via HTTP.
-The server will not start a web server when running with the `stdio` profile.
+2. You are using the JSON-RPC over stdio interface and not attempting to connect to the server via HTTP
+3. The server will not start a web server when running with the `stdio` profile

 ## Prerequisites